Planning & Development

-Other capital fund activities performed by Real Estate Investment Development include acquiring or developing additional housing units, formally requesting the demolition or disposition of obsolete rental units, and mixed finance development.
+Other capital fund activities performed by Planning & Development include acquiring or developing additional housing units, formally requesting the demolition or disposition of obsolete rental units, and mixed finance development.
 These activities leverage capital fund dollars to promote the agency’s strategic plan of adding 1000 new affordable units to its rental inventory.

-Additionally, the Real Estate Investment Development Department administers several competitive grant programs including a $40 million HOPE VI revitalization grant, $1.5 million in Neighborhood Stabilization Program funds, $3 million dollars in Neighborhood Stabilization Program-2 funds, and $9 million dollars in American Recovery and Reinvestment Act dollars.
+Additionally, the Planning & Development Department administers several competitive grant programs including a $40 million HOPE VI revitalization grant, $1.5 million in Neighborhood Stabilization Program funds, $3 million dollars in Neighborhood Stabilization Program-2 funds, and $9 million dollars in American Recovery and Reinvestment Act dollars.